dentarg/auth0-blog/_posts/2016-10-05-build-your-first-app-with-polymer-and-web-components.markdown

 {% endraw %}
 {% endhighlight %}

 Now we'll add our `<auth0-login>` element to the DOM.
-We want to display the "Log In" link / user greeting in the header, just like we did in the Chuck Norris app.
+We want to display the "Log In" link/user greeting in the header, just like we did in the Chuck Norris app.

 {% highlight html %}
 {% raw %}